 What are the characteristics of CMV?

-CMV is a member of the herpes virus group that is characterized by the ability to remain dormant within the body over a long period.
+Cytomegalovirus is a member of the herpes virus group that is characterized by the ability to remain dormant within the body over a long period.
 Infectious CMV may be shed in bodily fluids (urine, saliva, blood, tears, semen, and breast milk) intermittently without any detectable signs or symptoms.

 How common is it?